Category Archives: Russian Royals

 by Susan Flantzer © Unofficial Royalty 2018

-Praskovia Feodorovna Saltykova, the wife of Ivan V, Tsar of All Russia and the mother of Anna I, Empress of All Russia, was born on October 23, 1664.
+Praskovia Feodorovna Saltykova, the wife of Ivan V, Tsar of All Russia and the mother of Anna I, Empress of All Russia, was born in Moscow, Russia, on October 23, 1664.
 Her father was Feodor Petrovich Saltykov and her mother was either Yekaterina Fyodorovna <surname unknown> or Anna Mikhailovna Tatishcheva.
 The Saltykovs were an old Boyar (noble) family as were the Romanovs originally.
 The later Saltykovs were descended from Tatiana Feodorovna Romanova, a sister of Michael, the first Romanov Tsar.

 Praskovia Feodorovna had three siblings: